We Only Represent Clients In Michigan

 Physical Examination and Lab Tests

 Physical examinations and lab tests provide objective data to support the findings of the initial assessment and clinical interviews.
 These tests are crucial for verifying self-reported information and identifying any medical issues related to substance use.
-In Michigan, individuals are often required to provide results from a certified 10-panel or 12-panel drug screen.
+Michigan requires a laboratory 12-panel urinalysis with cutoff levels and at least two integrity variables (e.g., specific gravity, creatinine, or pH).
+Instant tests aren’t accepted.
 A physical health examination, conducted by a healthcare professional, identifies any physical health issues related to substance use.
 Additional lab tests, such as blood and urine tests, are used to detect the presence of substances and assess overall health.
 Follow-up tests may be required depending on initial findings to monitor progress or verify abstinence.

 The evaluation process is designed to be thorough and comprehensive, ensuring that all relevant information is collected and assessed.
 This approach helps to develop an accurate understanding of the individual’s substance use and provides a solid foundation for making informed legal and treatment decisions for license restoration in Michigan.